-Some of the most common causes of foodborne illness at restaurants are Salmonella and E. coli, Bridges said.
+Some of the most common causes of foodborne illness at restaurants are Salmonella and E. coli, Forde said.
 In recent years, there have been a high number of recalls for different kinds of meat and lettuce, he added.

-“The costs of (paying for) foodborne illnesses at restaurants can rise into the millions of dollars when you add everything up,” Bridges said.
+“The costs of (paying for) foodborne illnesses at restaurants can rise into the millions of dollars when you add everything up,” Forde said.
 “The financial loss goes beyond legal costs or damages to anyone who may have become sick.”

 In rare cases, victims of such outbreaks have died, both in North America and abroad.

 Even without catastrophic injuries or the loss of life, the financial impact can linger.
-“The damages from a foodborne illness situation can certainly stretch (into) years, or result in a business closing without the proper coverage in place,” Bridges said.
+“The damages from a foodborne illness situation can certainly stretch (into) years, or result in a business closing without the proper coverage in place,” Forde said.

 Some restaurant owners believe that their Commercial General Liability (CGL) and Property policy will include coverage for the restaurant getting shut down due to foodborne illnesses, but often it does not, said Patricia Sheridan, Manager, Ontario Property and Casualty, Burns & Wilcox Canada.
 Commercial General Liability Insurance will cover bodily injuries, however, the insured could find themselves without business interruption coverage in a case like this, she said.